vggls/language_models/README.md

 ## Intro
 This is an introductory repo to different architectures of language models, trained and tested on the Penn Treebank.
 In sections A-C we present the steps followed for each model while section D is dedicated to comparisons and discussion.

-- A. 3-gram language model with Laplace smoothing
+A. 3-gram language model with Laplace smoothing

-- B. LSTM neural language model: I) with trainable embeddings, II) with pretrained embeddings
+B. LSTM neural language model: I) with trainable embeddings, II) with pretrained embeddings

-- C. Transformer model **(to do)**
+C. Transformer model **(to do)**

-- D. Discussion **(to do)**
+D. Discussion **(to do)**

 ## A. 3-gram language model with Laplace smoothing
 - Training-Test data: 3576-338 sentences, downloaded in tokenized form
 - For each token lower the first letter
 - Unknown words: Replace training tokens that appear less than 3 times with '< unk>' token and compute vocabulary V.
   Then replace test tokens not included in the vocabulary with '< unk>'.
-- 2-grams: for each tokenized sentence add one '< bos>' token at the beginning and one '< eos>' token at the end.
-Then extract the resulting 2-grams (sequence of 2 words) per sentence.
+- 2-grams (sequences of 2 words): for each tokenized sentence add one '< bos>' token at the beginning and one '< eos>' token at the end.
+Then extract the resulting 2-grams per sentence.
-- 3-grams: for each tokenized sentence add two '< bos>' tokens at the beginning and two '< eos>' tokens at the end.
-Then extract the resulting 3-grams (sequence of 3 words) per sentence.
+- 3-grams (sequences of 3 words): for each tokenized sentence add two '< bos>' tokens at the beginning and two '< eos>' tokens at the end.
+Then extract the resulting 3-grams per sentence.
 - Calculate 3-gram model with add-1 smoothing:

   The model learns to calculate next word probabilities given the previous two words, as per following formula: